tock/tock-www/_posts/2016-08-10-dynamic-loading.md

 instructions throughout the code.
 The address of the GOT itself is stored in a PIC base register which is set by the OS before switching to application code and is different for each application.
+The ARM instruction set is optimized for PIC operation, allowing most code to execute with little to no cost in number of instructions.

 While PIC handles the majority of addressing issues, it does not fix everything.
 Data members which are themselves pointers are assigned a